 Keep a pair of shoes (preferably slip-on) next to the bed and leave jackets somewhere you can grab them easily if it’s cold or wet outside.
 Even if there is no glass or anything to worry about, no one likes a stubbed toe and the ground outside will probably tough on bare or stockinged feet, so shoes are a must.
 Even if it’s a false alarm, gravel, mud, damp ground, snow, and oil-slicked puddles are common and would suck to step in/on.

-They panic and try to race out blindly, or they don’t understand the danger and you have to literally drag them out.
+It’s natural for kids to panic when faced with a scary and sudden event.
+At a hotel, if a fire alarm should go off, for example, most kids would panic and try to race out blindly, or, in some cases, they wouldn’t understand the danger and might need to be dragged away from danger.
 Either way, most kids don’t make things easier in an emergency, but there are ways to improve that.

 Most of us have been in a hotel when the alarm went off because someone burnt toast.
 This happened to us when our eldest was five.
 I can still remember his determination to drag us out the instant it started.
 We barely got our shoes on before he was opening the door to rush out.
 I didn’t even manage to grab my wedding ring before racing after him, although I did get a room key card and the shoes I had near the door.
 If the shoes and keycard hadn’t been easy to grab as I raced to the door, we could’ve been locked out.
 It could just easily have been my husband or me that freaked and raced out if there was an actual fire.